bpstephanie/wawa-land/README.md

       - #### Blog Post
-        Each blog post is rendered on it's own page.
+        Each blog post is rendered on its own page.
 All posts have the same format of an image, placeholder or user uploaded, the title, the author and date and time the post was written or updated.
 Underneath the blog post the user can 'like' or 'unlike' the post.
 Below the likes section and comment counter, the user can leave their own comment.

         <details><summary>Individual Blog Post</summary>